iO-Academy/2020-jan-officeSignIn/api/README.md

             - `{ "Success": false, "Message": "No data retrieved or no data in database", "Data": [] }`
         - `status 500`
             - `{ "Success": false, "Message": "Unable to connect to server", "Data": [] }`

+### GET
+**/api/signedOutVisitorsByBatch{count}{start}**

+You must be authenticated to retrieve data from this route.
+To test, passcode is 8974.

+- Gets a batch of visitors currently signed out.
+The batch returned depends on the amount you want returned, set by the count variable and the starting position within the db
+- Required query parameters
+    - `count` - the amount of visitors you want returned
+    - `start` - the position within the db you want to start collecting the batch from
+- Optional
+    - None
+- Example request: `api/signedOutVisitorsByBatch?count=15&start=203`

+- Returns:
+    - if successful
+        - `status 200`
+        - `{ "Success": true, "Message": "Successfully retrieved signed out visitors", "Data": [ { retrieved data } ] }`
+    - if unsuccessful
+        - `status 400`
+            - `{ "Success": false, "Message": "No data retrieved or no data in database", "Data": [] }`
+        - `status 500`
+            - `{ "Success": false, "Message": "Unable to connect to server", "Data": [] }`